kubs/portfolio/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a personal portfolio website of Hui Zhao built with NextJS, NextUI.